 When to Consider a Tummy Tuck

-- If the shape of your abdomen has been affected by pregnancy or massive weight loss.
+The shape of your abdomen has been affected by pregnancy or massive weight loss.

-- If you feel that your protruding abdomen is unattractive.
+You feel that your protruding abdomen is unattractive.

-Tummy Tuck Pros
+Best Tummy Tuck Candidates

 - Tummy-tuck surgery will restore a flat tummy.